pachonga9/GrandpoppysGame/README.md

     then selected after, the previously selected checker piece will remain selected.
     I will begin to work on mapping the playing area out and attemp to highlight available move tiles for individually selected pieces.

+    Log 5: Big changes.
+    Switched style layout to CSS grid.
+(This is the way.)
+    Made the html file prettier by using javascipt to generate the gameboard instead of having rows upon rows of ugly html.
+    Refactored the css stylesheet.
+    The gameboard is now made of divs instead of using table elements.
+    Implementing object oriented programming to make the game engine more concise and easier to work with.
+    Working on mapping out the entire game mechanics within a two demensional array which will update the html as changes to the state of the array occure.
+    Commented out highlighting mechanics for selected pieces for the time being.